How Much Does a Breast Reduction Cost?

 • Follow-up appointments

-Also ask if you’ll need to budget for prescription pain medications and any other recovery supplies, like a compression bra to reduce swelling.
+Also ask if you’ll need to budget for prescription pain medications and any other recovery supplies, like a compression garment or surgical bra.

-Other factors that affect the cost of breast reduction surgery include:
+Other major factors that affect the cost of breast reduction surgery include:

-Breast reduction is considered to be relatively safe, but there are risks, from asymmetry and changes in nipple sensation to difficulty breastfeeding.
-The surgeon must carefully remove the excess skin and glandular tissue before reshaping the remaining tissue and raising the nipples to a perkier position.
+Breast reduction is widely considered to be safe, but there are risks—from asymmetry and changes in nipple sensation to difficulty breastfeeding.
+The surgeon must carefully remove excess skin and glandular tissue before reshaping the remaining tissue and raising the nipples to a perkier position.

 2. Their practice location

-Here’s a sampling of what some plastic surgeons on RealSelf charge:
+Here’s a sampling of what some providers around the U.S. charge:

 • “The average cost of breast reduction in the area that I practice in is $7,500-$8,500.
 Our price quotes are inclusive of surgeon's fees, anesthesiologist, surgery center, and all pre- and post-operative appointments,” says Dr. Warren Schutte, a plastic surgeon in Loveland, Colorado.

-See average breast reduction surgery costs by U.S. state
+See breast reduction surgery costs by U.S. state

 3. Where your surgery is performed

-If you’re paying out-of-pocket, your surgeon’s own private surgical facility will likely come with a lower facility fee than a hospital.
+If you’re paying out-of-pocket, your surgeon’s own private surgical facility will come with a lower facility fee than a hospital operating room.

 “Insurance-based procedures are performed in a hospital, generally,” according to Nashville plastic surgeon Dr. Amaka Nwubah, though she provides this caveat: “If a private OR is accredited with insurance, then it can be performed there.”

-Your breast size and level of sagginess (also known as ptosis) can affect how long your surgery will take and the type of procedure you need.
+Your breast size, level of sagginess (ptosis), and desired result can affect how long your surgery will take and the type of procedure you need.
 For example:

 • If you have an F cup you want reduced to a C along with a breast lift, your surgeon will need to remove more excess breast tissue and spend more time reshaping what remains.
-That’s more expensive than if you’re just going from a D to a B cup.
+Your final bill will be higher than a patient who’s just going from a D to a B cup.

-• If you're also concerned about the size of your areolas, you can have nipple and areola reduction surgery at the same time.
+• If you're also concerned about the size of your areolas, you can have nipple and areola reduction surgery, which will also increase your total price.

-• It may seem counterintuitive, but procedures like small breast implants or fat grafting may be needed to create cleavage, especially if you don’t have firm breast tissue.
+• It may seem counterintuitive, but some patients combine a reduction with breast augmentation via small breast implants or fat grafting to create cleavage.

-• Some women also opt to get liposuction or a full mommy makeover
+• Some women also opt to get liposuction, a tummy tuck, or a full mommy makeover in the same operation.

-You'll save on surgical and anesthesia fees by combining procedures (compared to the price of having them individually), but any additional cosmetic surgery won't be covered by health insurance, which significantly increases your total cost.
+You'll save on surgical and anesthesia fees by combining procedures (compared to the price of having them individually), but any additional cosmetic surgery won't be covered by health insurance and significantly increases your total price tag.

 Is breast reduction surgery worth the money?

-Breast reduction has a 97% Worth It Rating on RealSelf, meaning that the vast majority of the thousands of patients who wrote reviews think their results were worth what they paid.
+Breast reduction has a 97% Worth It Rating on RealSelf, so the vast majority of the thousands of patients who reviewed their procedure think their results are worth what they paid.

-Among those who say it was “Worth It,” many report that it alleviated their aches and pains, made exercising easier and more rewarding, and helped them feel more confident and comfortable in their clothes.
-“I can actually fit in cute bras and bathing suits,”one reviewer noted.
-Happy patients also reported smooth recoveries and minimal scarring.
+Among those who say it was “Worth It,” many report that it alleviated their aches and pains, made exercising easier, and helped them feel less self-conscious and more confident in their clothes.
+“I can actually fit in cute bras and bathing suits,” one reviewer noted.

-Among the small percentage who say it was “Not Worth It,” many were unhappy with their new breast shape, nipple placement, or asymmetry.
-Some even had complications, like infection, poor wound healing, and nipple necrosis (tissue death).
+Among the small percentage who say it was “Not Worth It,” many are unhappy with their new breast shape, nipple placement, or asymmetry.
+Some even had complications like infection, poor wound healing, and nipple necrosis (tissue death).

-Thick, abnormal scars are also a common complaint.
-Scars fade over the first year post-surgery.
-Your surgeon can also recommend the best scar treatments for your situation.
+Thick scars are also a common complaint.
+Scars fade on their own over the first year post-surgery, but it’s also worth discussing the best scar treatments for your situation with your provider.

 Can you finance breast reduction surgery?